-The ISO will issue a Market Notice within two (2) Business Days of a CPM designation.
-The Market Notice will include a preliminary description of what caused the CPM designation, the name of the resource(s) procured, the preliminary expected duration of the CPM designation, the initial designation period, and an indication that a designation report is being prepared in accordance with ISO Tariff Section 43A.6.2.
+The ISO will issue a Market Notice within five (5) Business Days of a CPM designation.
+The Market Notice will include a preliminary description of what caused the CPM designation, the name of the resource(s) procured, the preliminary expected duration of the CPM designation, and the initial designation period.